i2p/i2p.www/i2p2www/spec/ssu2.rst

 Noise Protocol Framework
 -------------------------

-This proposal provides the requirements based on the Noise Protocol Framework [NOISE]_ (Revision 33, 2017-10-04).
+This specification provides the requirements based on the Noise Protocol Framework [NOISE]_ (Revision 33, 2017-10-04).
 Noise has similar properties to the Station-To-Station protocol [STS]_, which is the basis for the [SSU]_ protocol.
 In Noise parlance, Alice